Kalex123p/ManagerUI/README.md

-# ManagerUI
+# CSCE-3444-Team-3

-finished manager ui for csce3444
+This is CSCE 3444 Section 001 Team # 3's repository for our group project (Spring 2021).